- A DevOps Assistant that checks system health and deploys updates

 - Attach more Skills or MCP integrations

-- Ensure Worker Queues have active workers
+- Ensure Task Queues have active workers

 - Build tasks or workflows that use this agent